The Inward Investment and International Taxation Review: Netherlands

 Outlook and conclusions

 Both the OECD and European anti-BEPS projects continue to be key topics in the Netherlands.
-Because of pressure from the EU, the Netherlands has taken stricter measures against tax avoidance.
+Because of pressure from the European Union, the Netherlands has taken stricter measures against tax avoidance.
 However, the Netherlands keeps the business climate in mind when designing the measures against tax avoidance.

 1 Jian-Cheng Ku is a partner and Rhys Bane is an associate at DLA Piper Nederland NV.